EXPERT PROMPTING MASTERCLASS

 - Apply specific fixes for common problems

-- Iterate efficiently to get quality outputs
+- Iterate efficiently to quality

-- Build quality controls into your prompts
+- Build quality controls into prompts

 Integration Exercise: